sbfaulkner/adventofcode/README.md

 ## Day 18: Like a GIF For Your Yard

-Sounds like a variation on the game of life...
+Sounds like a variation on the game of life... so, there's probably some good theoretical papers to read.
+The array indexing used here to test values and find neighbours feels clunky.